logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/about/_index.md

 TestArchitect's test editor allows you to manually author tests consisting of action lines, based on the Action-Based Testing methodology.
 However, TestArchitect also provides you with a powerful tool to automate the process of authoring action-based tests, saving you time and eliminating the risk of accidental coding errors.
 The [Action Recorder](/reuse/../TA_Help/Topics/Creating_and_using_actions_AR.html) does this by monitoring and recording your manual interactions with thewebapplication.
 It automatically generates the equivalent action lines and writes them to your test file, inserting whatever checks you specify to verify the responses of the application. \(See [Using the Action Recorder](/reuse/../TA_Tutorials/Topics/Tutorial_Using_the_Action_Recorder.html) for further information.\)

-**Important:** Currently, Internet Explorer is the only browser platform that the Action Recorder supports.
+{{<important>}} Currently, Internet Explorer is the only browser platform that the Action Recorder supports.

 Auto-generated action lines can subsequently be modified and enhanced by hand in a number of ways to address specific test requirements.
 For example, you can: